eProsima/Integration-Service-docs/docs/examples/different_protocols/services/dds-server.rst

 In order to call the server from a *WebSocket client*  `click here <../../../ws_client_svr.html>`_.
-The hyperlink leads to a webpage that creates a *WebSocket* connection to :code:`ws://localhost:80` where the *Integration-Server* has created the *WebSocket Server* according with the **yaml** file.
+The hyperlink leads to a webpage that creates a *WebSocket* connection to :code:`ws://localhost:80` where the *Integration-Service* has created the *WebSocket Server* according with the **yaml** file.

 The *WebSocket System Handle* uses this `handshake protocol <https://github.com/RobotWebTools/rosbridge_suite>`_.